mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 - During loop:
   - Handle recurring events
   - Handle timed events
-  - Handle instructions received over the I2C port or any of the connectivity device
+  - Handle instructions received over the I2C port or any of the other interfaces
   - Handle states, modes and configuration updates

-##Sensibility and scale of components and number format
+###The role of the Sketch (*.ino file)
+Since all of the functionnalities are handled in IU libraries, the Sketch should only instanciate the Conductor and calls its functions in either the setup on main functions.

+##Component Specifications

+Current board include the following components:
+- Butterfly board, with STM32L433C microprocessor
+- BMD350: Bluetooth low energy
+- ESP8285: WiFi
+- BMX055: Accelerometer, Gyroscope, Magnetometer combo
+- BMP280: Temperature and Pressure sensor combo
+- CAM-M8Q: Geolocation device (GPS, Galileo, GLONASS, BeiDou)
+- ICS43432: Sound sensor, with I2S protocol

+Reference can be found in respective datasheet.
+Some usefull info are summarized below:

+###Butterfly board
+The Butterfly is a board developped by Tlera Corp (Kris Winer and his associate Thomas Roell).
+See comments [here](https://www.tindie.com/products/TleraCorp/butterfly-stm32l433-development-board/)
+It requires to install custom board libraries (via the board manager in the Arduino IDE).
+Download .zip from [Thomas Roell GitHub](https://github.com/GrumpyOldPizza/arduino-STM32L4).

 ###Sensor output format
 Since we do computations using CMSIS arm_math library that handles q15_t numbers, it is convenient to store sensor output as q15_t numbers.
 Basically, it means that we convert every sensor output to a 16bit long format, either by droping the lest significant bits (>>) or by adding some that are equal to 0 (cast to int16_t then move bits to the left (<<)).